sinedied/genaiscript-talk/slides.md

 <!--
 There's way more to GenAIScript that what I can show you in 20min, and if there's a fancy new AI tool or pattern that you've heard about, there are good chances that GenAIScript already has it or will have it soon.

-But to my regret there's a small catch...
+But to my regret there's still one thing to keep in mind...
 -->

 ---